rubyonrailsfourbook/book/02-the-famous-fifteen-minute-blog/02-comment.md

 	....

 ### Comment Model

 	class Comment < ActiveRecord::Base
 	  belongs_to :post
 	end

 ### Comment Controller
 The scaffold generator generates more than what we need for the comment controller.
 All the that is need is this.
+The index, show, new, update, and destroy methods will not used in this app.

 	class CommentsController < ApplicationController
 		    # POST /comments